harvic3/directory/README.md

 ## Description:

-Candidate presentation for MeetUp NodeCo.
+Candidate presentation for MeetUp.
 This presentation emphasizes the possibilities that are opened with the CLI in NodeJS.

 ## Core and features:

 `NodeJS`, `JavaScript`, `CLI`

-- <a href="https://github.com/harvic3/nodeweek19-cli" target="_blank" >Go to TPofCLI</a>
+- <a href="https://github.com/harvic3/the-power-of-cli-nodejs" target="_blank" >Go to TPofCLI</a>

 # SSPE Web CLI ☢️